Mexico in the OTI Festival 1979: Official album

-Las 10 finalistas del Festival OTI 79 is the official compilation album of the eight edition of the Mexican National OTI Festival, released by Productos Especiales CBS in 1979.
+Las 10 finalistas del Festival OTI 79 is the official compilation album of the eighth edition of the Mexican National OTI Festival, released by Productos Especiales CBS in 1979.
 The vinyl LP features the studio version of the ten songs qualified for the national final.

 At the OTI Festival

-On 8 December 1979, the OTI Festival was held at the Theatre of the Military Academy in Caracas, Venezuela, hosted by Radio Caracas Televisión (RCTV), Venevisión, Televisora Nacional (TVN), and Venezolana de Televisión (VTN), and broadcast live throughout Ibero-America.
+On 8 December 1979, the OTI Festival was held at the Theatre of the Military Academy in Caracas, Venezuela, hosted by Radio Caracas Televisión (RCTV), Venevisión, Televisora Nacional (TVN), and Venezolana de Televisión (VTV), and broadcast live throughout Ibero-America.
 Estela Núñez performed "Vivir sin ti" in position 13, with Eduardo Magallanes conducting the event's orchestra, and placing eighth out of 21 competing entries, with 18 points.

 Voting

 Each participating broadcaster assembled a jury who awarded 5–1 points to their five favourite songs in order of preference.